Recent Florida Motorcycle Accident Statistics

 Florida Motorcycle Crashes, Fatalities, and Injuries 2017-2021

 Motorcycle accidents are a serious concern in Florida.
-Crashes overall had been trending downward from 2017-2019 going from 9707 to 8045, but unfortunately rose again in 2021 to 8649 motorcycle accidents in Florida.
+As shown on the graph below, crashes overall had been trending downward from 2017-2019 going from 9707 to 8045, but unfortunately rose again in 2021 to 8649 motorcycle accidents in Florida.
 This number is still better than the crash statistics of 2019 and years previous.
 In the last five years motorcycle fatalities have steadily risen every year going from 515 in 2017 to 621 in 2021.

-Of the motorcycle deaths that occurred in 2021 95% were the driver where only 5% were the passenger of the vehicle.
+Of the motorcycle deaths that occurred in 2021 95% were the driver, whereas only 5% were the passenger of the vehicle.

 Statistics For Common Factors In Motorcycle Accidents in Florida

 People who regularly drive motorcycles may be interested to learn the most dangerous time of day to operate a motorcycle and which month of the year the most accidents occur in the state of Florida.
-By far the most motorcycle accidents happen during daylight hours at 57% when most vehicles are on the road.
+As shown on the graph below, by far the most motorcycle accidents happen during daylight hours at 57% when most vehicles are on the road.
 Accidents in the dark come up second at 37% when visibility can be an issue.